yazgoo/fuzzysh/README.md

 ## limitations

-- for now, it is not POSIX shell.
+- for now, it is not POSIX shell, it's only tested in zsh and bash.
-- no fuzzy finding for now, use grep pattern instead
+- no fuzzy finding, use grep pattern instead by design.
+  You can use `.*` in your query if you want to do something like fuzzy finding.